Ukiah Municipal Airport

 Nearby Food

-Authentic Mexican kitchen specializing in family-style recipes.
+Authentic Mexican kitchen specializing in family-style recipes and fresh ingredients.

-Modern Californian dining serving wood-fired artisan pizzas.
+Modern Californian dining featuring wood-fired artisan pizzas and locally sourced seasonal dishes.

 Airport data for reference only and may be outdated.